alexispurslane/kokoro-audiobook-reliable/README.md

 - **51 different voice options with quality grades** to help you choose the best voice for your needs, with the ability to control voice speed and play voice samples
 - **Progress tracking** with real-time status updates, a propotional progress bar, and estimated time remaining
 - **Support for MP3 output with specified bitrate** so that when you get a final WAV file, you can easily convert it to something smaller and more efficient
-- **Advanced text processing** with automatic sentence splitting and long sentence handling
+- **Advanced NLTK-based text processing** with automatic sentence splitting and long sentence handling
 - **Exception-proof resume capability** so that you never lose progress on a long running project!
 - **Pause and stop functionality** that allows you to resume later or stop without saving progress, based on the same resume capability features
 - **Real-time console output** showing detailed processing information